arviz-devs/arviz/doc/source/schema/schema.md

 backend.
 It may vary depending on the algorithm used by the backend (i.e. an affine invariant sampler has no energy associated).
 Therefore none of these parameters should be assumed to be present in the `sample_stats` group.
-The convention below serves to ensure that _if_ a variable is present with one of these names it will correspond to the definition included here.
+The convention below serves to ensure that if a variable is present with one of these names it will correspond to the definition given in front of it.

 The name convention used for `sample_stats` variables is the following:

 * `lp`: The joint log posterior density for the model (up to an additive constant).
 * `acceptance_rate`: The average acceptance probabilities of all possible samples in the proposed tree.
 * `step_size`: The current integration step size.
 * `step_size_nom`: The nominal integration step size.
-The `step_size` may differ from this, for example if the step size is jittered.
-Should only be present if `step_size` is also present and it varies between samples (i.e. step size is jittered).
+The `step_size` may differ from this for example, if the step size is jittered.
+It should only be present if `step_size` is also present and it varies between samples (i.e. step size is jittered).
 * `tree_depth`: The number of tree doublings in the balanced binary tree.
 * `n_steps`: The number of leapfrog steps computed.
 It is related to `tree_depth` with `n_steps <=
   2^tree_dept`.